francescogerardomarra/its/modulo26/4_security.md

 For example, if an application has an **inactivity timeout** of **30 minutes**, and the user doesn’t make any requests within that time, the session will **expire** and the user will be logged out.

-Recall that, in Spring Security, when using `SessionCreationPolicy.IF_REQUIRED` a session is created only if necessary.
-Then we can configure various behaviour of a session timeout as follows:
+In Spring Security, when using `SessionCreationPolicy.IF_REQUIRED` along with **form-based login**, a session is guaranteed to be created upon successful authentication.
+Then we can configure various behaviors related to session timeout as follows:

 ```java
 @Override